Allochem

 Allochem is a term introduced by Folk to describe the recognisable "grains" in carbonate rocks.
-Any fragment from around 0.5 mm upwards in size may be considered an allochem.
 Examples would include ooids, peloids, oncolites, pellets, fossil or pre-existing carbonate fragments.
 Fragments are still termed allochems if they have undergone chemical transformations – for example if an aragonite shell were to dissolve and be later replaced by calcite, the replacement would still be deemed an allochem.

 The allochems are typically embedded in a matrix of micrite (lime mud) or sparry calcite.